kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 :test
 ```

-A neat thing about keywords is they also implement `IFn` and can act as functions for extracting values fom maps which is hella nice.
+A neat thing about keywords is they also implement `IFn` and can act as functions for extracting values from maps which is very nice.

 ```clojure
 user=> (def my-map { :one 1 :two 2 })